robsware/AutoRecon/README.md

 > It's like bowling with bumpers. - [@ippsec](https://twitter.com/ippsec)

 Rob's note: if you're reinstalling AutoRecon, don't forget to clear your .config files at /root/.config/AutoRecon or /home/kali/.config/AutoRecon.
-Thanks Tib for the awesomet tool.
+Thanks Tib for the awesome tool.

 # AutoRecon